 This site of approximately 19 ha is located directly adjacent to the Main Street of Currie and contains some recreation tracks, seats and lookouts already established by King Island Council, making it an ideal site to access for community awareness activities in the future, as well as tourist walks.

-The project began with funding to KINRM through Caring for our Country in 2011 and has continued with on-going funding from Cradle Coast NRM, KI Council, KI Ports.
+The project began with funding to KINRM through Australian Government Caring for our Country in 2011 and has current funding through their Communities Environment Program.
+The program has received much support and funding from Cradle Coast NRM, KI Council, KI Ports.
 The site is much improved, now more accessible and user friendly, as a result of stakeholder support and massive amounts of time and energy given by community volunteers.